18 Sep 2020

-Watch the vidoe to hear more from Critical Care Paramedic Mark Milsom and EAAA patient Charlotte Salmons.
+Watch the video to hear more from Critical Care Paramedic Mark Milsom and EAAA patient Charlotte Salmons.

 Mark Milsom, Critical Care Paramedic and First Aid Training Instructor at EAAA said: “CPR is such a vital skill but sadly not enough people are confident to deliver CPR and use a defibrillator.
 This is something we’re really keen to help change and by partnering with Hewitsons Charitable Trust through the Chariots of Fire event.